urakubo/UNI-EM/docs/Workflow2.md

 #### Target EM images and ground truth

 1. Download the file "ExampleFFN.zip" from the link below and unzip it on your UNI-EM installed PC.
-Copy and paste the unzipped contents to the "data" folder of UNI-EM ([UNI-EM]).
-Here the training image is stored in "[UNI-EM]/data/DNN_training_images" (0000.png, ..., 0099.png; 8bit, grayscale png), and the ground truth segmentation is stored in "[UNI-EM]/data/DNN_ground_truth"  (0000.png, ..., 0099.png; 16bit, grayscale png; **Fig. 1**).
+Here the EM images for training are stored in the folder "DNN_training_images" (0000.png, ..., 0099.png; 8bit, grayscale), and the ground truth segmentations are stored in the folder "DNN_ground_truth" (0000.png, ..., 0099.png; 16bit, grayscale; **Fig. 1**), and the EM images for inference are stored in "DNN_test_images" (0000.png, ..., 0099.png; 8bit RGB that are converted to 8 bit grayscale).
 The software Vast lite is recommend to make such ground truth segmentation ( https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 - ExampleFFN.zip 154MB: https://www.dropbox.com/s/06eyzakq9o87cmk/ExampleFFN.zip?dl=0
 <BR>